 Assets are used in running the business.
 They are every property owned by your company.
 Assets are often sub-divided into two, current assets and fixed assets.
 Current assets are convertible to liquid cash within a financial year, while fixed assets are properties that take longer than a year to convert to cash.

 Look into your balance sheet; you should see items such as equipment, machinery, cars, or something that last beyond a year, these are fixed assets.
 The other type of asset is represented by items such as cash, cash equivalent, and account receivable.
 Your inventory, work-in-progress and raw materials are also current assets.

-In your liabilities section, you’ll see unpaid taxes, salaries, money owed to vendors and other unpaid day-to-day bills.
-In the liabilities section is also your unpaid loans, mortgage, and other payables.
+In your liabilities section, you’ll see unpaid taxes, salaries, money owed to vendors, and other unpaid day-to-day bills.
+In the liabilities section are also your unpaid loans, mortgage, and other payables.

-Other liabilities may include interest on these loans, the principal value and interest accrued.
-Items in the liabilities section are itemized using a cloud accounting software.
+Other liabilities may include interest on these loans, the principal value, and interest accrued.
+Items in the liabilities section are itemized using cloud accounting software.

 The items that will be displayed on your free bookkeeping software for this section will vary based on the business you are operating.
-As a sole proprietorship, you will have owners equity and a draw account.
-Let’s assume it’s a partnership, look out for an account for each partner which the total must be the original cost of set-up.
-For a corporation, a common stock that will tally with the value quoted in the Articles of association will be marked out.
+As a sole proprietorship, you will have owners equity and a drawing account.
+Let’s assume it’s a partnership, look out for an account for each partner and the total must be the original cost of set-up.
+For a corporation, a common stock that will tally with the value quoted in the Articles of the association will be marked out.

-In most balance sheet drawn up by online accounting software, you will find the assets at the top, followed by the liabilities and the equity.
+In most balance sheets drawn up by online accounting software, you will find the assets at the top, followed by the liabilities and the equity.